 “With the requirements of Art.
 13 of the so-called Energy Services Directive (2006/32/ED, ESD) and the adoption of the Directive on the internal electricity market (2009/72/EC), it became clear that the modernisation of the European meter infrastructure and the introduction of intelligent metering systems will have to happen.”

-DCP 195 better facilates Objective five by supporting the EU’s requirement to install smart meters.
+Working Group view on DCP 195: DCP 195 better facilates Objective five by supporting the EU’s requirement to install smart meters.

+Working Group view on DCP 195A: DCP 195A better facilates Objective five by supporting the EU’s requirement to install smart meters.

 IMPLEMENTATION

-DCP 195 is classified as a Part 1 matter and therefore will go to the Authority for determination after the voting process has completed.
+DCP 195 and DCP 195A are classified as a Part 1 matters and therefore will go to the Authority for determination after the voting process has completed.

-The proposed implementation date for the DCP 195 legal text is six months after Ofgem approval.
+The proposed implementation date for both he DCP 195 and DCP 195A legal text is six months after Ofgem approval.
 Reporting by Suppliers on their smart meter roll-out forecasts and by Distributors on their performance against the SLAs would then commence the first quarter after the date that the legal text is implemented.
-The requirement to rectify network issues within the SLA timescales would take effect 12 months after supplier reporting commences..
+The requirement to rectify network issues within the SLA timescales would take effect 12 months after supplier reporting commences.

+Under DCP 195A the requirement on DNOs to notify Suppliers and MOPs of agreed appointment dates would commence from 27 February 2015 (under DCP 195 there is no such requirement).

 WORKING GROUP CONCLUSIONS

-The DCP 195 Working Group has discussed the proposed amendment to DCUSA at length.
-The group unanimously agrees that the legal text developed better facilitates the DCUSA Objectives.
+The Working Group has discussed the proposed amendment to DCUSA at length.
+The group unanimously agrees that the legal text developed for both DCP 195 and DCP 195A better facilitates the DCUSA Objectives.

-The Working Group agrees that the CP should be issued for industry voting.
+The Working Group agrees that the DCP 195 and its alternative should be issued for industry voting.

 ENGAGEMENT WITH THE AUTHORITY

-Ofgem has been fully engaged throughout the development of DCP 195 as a member of the Working Group.
+Ofgem has been fully engaged throughout the development of DCP 195 and DCP 195A as a member of the Working Group.

 ENVIRONMENTAL IMPACT

-In accordance with DCUSA clause 11.14.6, the Working Group assessed whether there would be a material impact on greenhouse gas emissions if DCP195 were implemented.
-The Working Group did not identify any material impact on greenhouse gas emissions from the implementation of this Change Proposal.
+In accordance with DCUSA clause 11.14.6, the Working Group assessed whether there would be a material impact on greenhouse gas emissions if DCP195 or its alternative were implemented.
+The Working Group did not identify any material impact on greenhouse gas emissions from the implementation of these Change Proposals.

 PANEL RECOMMENDATION

 The Panel approved this Change Report on 18 June 2014-.
-The Panel considered that the Working Group had carried out the level of analysis required to enable Parties to understand the impact of the proposed amendment and to vote on DCP 195.
+The Panel considered that the Working Group had carried out the level of analysis required to enable Parties to understand the impact of the proposed amendments and to vote on DCP 195 and DCP 195A.

 The timetable for the progression of the Change Proposals is set out below: